-The above are the standards or interpretations issued by International Accounting Standards Board and endorsed by the FSC and effective for annual period beginning on January 1, 2024.
-The Group assessed that the aforementioned standards and interpretations would not have a significant impact on its financial position and financial performance.
+The above amendments are effective for annual period beginning on January 1, 2025.
+The Group assessed that there would no significant impact.

 3. As of the date when the financial statements were authorized for issue, the Company has not yet adopted the following new, revised, or amended standards or interpretations issued by the IASB but not yet endorsed by the FSC: